franliendro/Curriculum-Vitae-Project/README.md

 # Curriculum-Vitae-Project
-This repository contains solved projects from the roadmap.sh learning paths. https://roadmap.sh/projects/single-page-cv
+This repository holds the first beginner project idea from the roadmap.sh learning path: a personal curriculum vitae (CV) https://roadmap.sh/projects/single-page-cv